KPMP/wsi-worker/README.md

 ### Example Run
 1. Put an SVS file into the host's "SVS file drop zone" directory indicated by `ENV_JOB_IN_DIR`
 2. `cd wsi-worker/scripts` to make that your working directory with your `.env` file
+3. Start up your environment's docker-compose under `heavens-docker/delphinus`, otherwise the DB update will fail
-3. Run the below command to convert the SVS to DZI and link it in the file system
+4. Run the below command to convert the SVS to DZI and link it in the file system and to the DPR database

-`./run-wsi-worker.sh KPMP-Ex1 KPMP-Ex1_PAS_1of1 abc123`
+`./run-wsi-worker.sh KPMP-Ex1 KPMP-Ex1_PAS_1of1 abc123 pas`

 #### Arguments
 1. KPMP ID
 2. SVS filename without the `.svs` extension
 3. Package File ID from the Data Lake
+4. [Optional] stain type.
+Values are 'he', 'pas', 'silver', and  'tri'.
+Defaults to 'pas'

 #### .env File
 1. `ENV_IMAGE`: defaults to `kingstonduo/wsi-worker`